-- No make-up of any kind - No earrings for boys and only one small earring per (lower) ear for girls - No facial hair, body piercing or any type of tattoos - No studded accessories or pocket chains - Skirts/dresses/shorts/skorts must be three inches above the knee or longer (i.e., the size of a 3"x3" Post-It Note).
-The only Approved Land's End skort length is the "long" version, not the "mid" length. - All shirts, tops and dresses must have sleeves and modest necklines. - No stomach or back skin can show when both arms are raised above shoulder height or when the student sits down. - The only leather clothing allowed is outdoor jackets. - No sagging below the waist; clothing should fit properly. - Socks must be worn at all times and reflect acceptable uniform guidelines (p.
-26). - Leggings may be worn on free dress days only and must be worn with a skirt/dress/shorts/skorts that are three inches above the knee or longer. - All shoes should have, at a minimum, a strap across the heel and toe.
-This is for safety when running and playing.
-Boots, booties, ankle boots, and heels are not acceptable except on free dress days.
-Shoes with high or clunky heels should never be worn in the school building both for safety and to preserve our floors. - No hats or headwear of any type (including sweatbands, bandanas, visors, etc.) are allowed in the school building.
-(See also "Hair and Grooming" on p.
-27.) - Students may not wear sunglasses in the school building.
+- No visible make-up of any kind - Students in all grades with pierced ears may wear earrings with posts, only one small earring per (lower) ear - No facial hair, body piercing or any type of tattoos - No studded accessories or pocket chains - Skirts/dresses/shorts/skorts must be three inches above the knee or longer The only Approved Land's End skort length is the "long" version. - All shirts, tops and dresses must have sleeves and modest necklines. - No stomach or back skin can show when both arms are raised above shoulder height or when the student sits down. - The only leather clothing allowed is outdoor jackets. - No sagging below the waist; clothing should fit properly. - Socks must be worn at all times and reflect acceptable uniform guidelines. - Leggings may be worn on free dress days and must be worn with a skirt/dress/shorts/skort or a shirt that covers their entire backside - Practical, closed-toe, closed-back, and designed to stay on the feet all of the time.
+Students should wear shoes that allow them to be safely active on the playground.
+Shoes with high or clunky heels should never be worn in the school building both for safety and to preserve our floors. - No hats or headwear of any type (including sweatbands, hoods on sweatshirts, bandanas, visors, etc.) are allowed in the school building, the exception is headbands. - Students may not wear sunglasses in the school building.